dnoci001/Eluvio_project/README.md

 # Conclusions
 I have developed a model that can aid in a pipeline used to serve content to users.
 Given the difficulty of the problem the performance of the model is decent.
-Improvement could be accomplished by hyperparameter optimization or potentially using an RNN (LSTM,GRU) in place of the embedding bag.
+Improvement could be accomplished by hyperparameter optimization or potentially using an RNN (LSTM,GRU) to encode our title instead of our embedding bag.